villekf/OMEGA-doc/docs/source/geometry.rst

 ^^^^^^^^^^

 CT and SPECT geometries don't differ from each other.
 The rotation angle is denoted with θ and the rotation is generally assumed to be clockwise.
-What is important is that when you visualize the projection images, the rotation directed downwards.
+What is important is that when you visualize the projection images, the rotation is directed downward.
 This applies to both MATLAB/Octave and Python.
-For Python, take note that the data needs to use Fortran data ordering, i.e. column major ordering. ``options.nRowsD`` should contain the number of rows in each projection.
+For Python, note that the data needs to use Fortran data ordering, i.e. column major ordering. ``options.nRowsD`` should contain the number of rows in each projection.

 For CT, it is also possible to input your own custom detector coordinates.
 However, in this case you won't be able to use projector type 5 or the